Azure/typespec-azure/website/src/content/docs/docs/libraries/azure-resource-manager/reference/data-types.md

 **Deprecated**: Avoid using this model.
 Instead, use PrivateLinkResourceListResult available in CommonTypes.Version.v6 or beyond.
 :::

+A list of private link resources for versions before v6.

-Model representing the standard `PrivateLinkResourceListResult` envelope for version v3,v4 and v5, it has been deprecated for v6 and beyond.
+This model represents the standard `PrivateLinkResourceListResult` envelope for versions v3, v4, and v5.
+It has been deprecated for v6 and beyond.

-Please note that this is only intended to use on versions before v6, do not use this if you are already on CommonTypes.Version.v6 or beyond.
+Note: This is only intended for use with versions before v6.
+Do not use this if you are already on CommonTypes.Version.v6 or beyond.

-If you are mitrating to v6 or above, use `PrivateLinkResourceListResult` directly.
+If you are migrating to v6 or above, use `PrivateLinkResourceListResult` directly.

 ```typespec
 model Azure.ResourceManager.CommonTypes.PrivateLinkResourceListResultV5